-These words of advice and directions in faith from Jesus don't directly talk about giving thanks, but the thread and theme of being appreciative runs clearly through it, even if at first glance it seems like Jesus was talking not about thankfulness but instead about not being anxious.
+Let's start at the beginning, with the very first word.
 "Therefore", Jesus begins this particular piece of teaching and advice, and with that introduction we recognize he is wrapping up, providing a summary explanation for something he has already said.
-Let's refresh our memories as to what he has already taught the crowds.
+What was that?
+Well, let's refresh our memories as to what he has already taught the crowds.

-Matthew collects these and many other teachings into what we now call the 'Sermon on the Mount', a setting in which Jesus says a lot about what it means to be called blessed, and what it takes to be faithful.
+Matthew collects a whole truckload of Jesus' teachings into what we now call the 'Sermon on the Mount', a setting in which Jesus says a lot about what it means to be called blessed, and what it takes to be faithful.
 Along with such affirmations as "Blessed are the peacemakers" Jesus included many instructions such as, "Beware of practicing your piety in front of others in order to be seen by them ... don't be like the hypocrites who love to stand and pray in the synagogues and the street corners, but instead go into your room and shut the door and pray."
 Continuing the theme of prayer, Jesus went on to tell them not to pray with heaped-up empty phrases like the Gentiles and to simplify their holy babble with the prayer he gave to them, the prayer we know and love and use as the Lord's Prayer.

-Jesus continued, "Do not store up for yourself treasures on earth, ... but store up for yourselves treasures in heaven", and then concluded, "therefore ... you cannot serve God and wealth" (old-timers among us will remember it as 'God and Mammon', but it's the same thing - God and wealth).
+Jesus continued, "Do not store up for yourself treasures on earth, ... but store up for yourselves treasures in heaven", and then we come to his conclusion in today's reading ... "therefore ... you cannot serve God and wealth" (old-timers among us will remember it as 'God and Mammon', but it's the same thing - God and wealth).

 "Therefore ... you cannot serve God and wealth."
-As we hear this conclusion we believe it to be about the struggle between faith and wealth.
+As we hear this conclusion we naturally conclude it to be about the struggle between faith and wealth.
 Indeed, monastic orders and others of deep faith have used this passage to justify a life of poverty, relying on their needs being supplied by God acting through the charity of the faithful.
-But there's much more to this particular instruction from Jesus than just a simple struggle between faith and wealth - indeed Jesus concludes that with the right priorities one will lead to the other.
+But there's much more to this particular instruction from Jesus than just a simple or simplistic struggle between faith and wealth - indeed Jesus concludes that with the right priorities one will lead to the other.